![]() | ![]() | ![]() | ![]() | ![]() | ![]() |

 Parish Priest

 Fr.
-Jozef Vano, born and raised in Slovakia.
+Jozef Vano was born and raised in Slovakia.
 He was ordained on June 15th, 1991, for the Diocese of Roznava.
 In 1998, he finished his postgraduate studies at the Pontifical University in Lublin, Poland, receiving a licentiate in canon law (JCL).

 He came to Canada in January 1999 on an offer to work for the Slovak community in Hamilton.
 He later worked in Mississauga and Toronto.
 In 2017, he started working in the Peterborough Diocese and served in Bowmanville (2017), Bracebridge (2018), and Kearney 2019-2023.